How to Improve Your eCommerce Email Strategy: A Step-By-Step Guide

 4. Target Your Campaigns

-There are certain messages that apply to everyone, so it’s fair to email your entire list in those cases.
-There are also messages that apply best to only certain types of subscribers.
+Certain messages apply to everyone, so it’s fair to email your entire list in those cases.
+Some messages apply best to only certain types of subscribers.
 Plan your email sending schedule around sending the right content to the right subscriber—not everything to everyone.

 Build a quarterly, monthly, or bi-monthly schedule based on your sending frequency.
 This schedule should include the topic and messaging of the campaign, any promotions involved, products and primary links, resources needed, and the targeted segment.